 A mediator listens to both parties and helps them come up with an alternative resolution.
 The neutral mediator acts as a third party and helps those involved to agree.

 During the divorce mediation process, both parties will have full control over the decisions and choices they make.
 The mediator will only be actively involved in helping the couple come to a mutual and fair decision on their property division, financial lives after divorce, child custody, child support, and so on.

 Collaborative divorce or collaborative divorce process is an implementation of two methods.
 The divorce method implements both traditional litigation and divorce mediation methods.

 How Does It Work?

 In the collaborative process each party will hire a divorce attorney to represent them.
-The job of the collaborative lawyers, as always, is to ensure that their client gets the most favorable outcome.
+The job of collaborative lawyers, as always, is to ensure that their client gets the most favorable outcome.

 A participation agreement is signed.
 The contact is supposed to state that both parties, including the attorneys representing them, are committed to using dispute resolution techniques.
 They agree to not use aggressive tactics in negotiating on various issues about the divorce.